How to Keep Your Moving Costs Low

 Timing is Everything.
 The moving industry revolves around peak and off-peak moving days and seasons.
 Fridays, weekends, holidays, the end of the month, and summer are the busier times of the week, month, and year to move.
 You’ll find cost savings by moving on a weekday, before or after a major holiday, the beginning of the month, and fall/winter seasons.
-Check out U-Pack’s moving calendar tool to see the best time to move.

 Do some of the work yourself.
 While the full-service convenience is nice, it doesn’t come cheap.
 Neither does truck rental after you add the cost of fuel to your truck price.
 I recommend doing the loading and unloading yourself (like truck rental), but letting U-Pack do the driving (like full-service).
 U-Pack rates compare to truck rental, so your moving costs remain low.

 Get sturdy boxes.
 While it may be really easy to get boxes out of a dumpster, it may not be the best solution for moving cross country.
 You see, moving boxes are made for moving, used dumpster boxes are not.
 Buying moving boxes may seem like an extra cost at first, but replacing damaged valuables from defective used boxes at the end of your move might end up costing you even more money.